cds-snc/notification-api/scripts/postman/README.md

+# Postman

+To download Postman, go [here](https://www.postman.com/downloads/).
+Postman allows you to send requests.

-# Postman scripts
+## Postman scripts

 The postman scripts use the environment variables and populate or update them as the scripts are executed.

-The basic environment variables are in this folder which you cna import along with the scripts.
+The basic environment variables are in this folder which you can import along with the scripts.

 ## basic environment variables